tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This shirt gives resistance 12+ against either fire, lightning, acid, cold or poison, depending on whether the dragon whose hide you’re wearing was red, blue, black, white, green, brass, bronze, copper, silver, or gold.
 Wearing a dragonhide shirt gives a -4 penalty to any Charisma skill checks when trying to negotiate or placate a dragon.

 **Quirk:** You can only get comfortable when lying on coins and jewels.

 ---

+#### Fiendbane

+This armor is covered in screaming faces— decorations or something more?
+When an attack by a demon or devil misses you, it deals no damage and has no effect.

+**Quirk:** Hates demons—like really hates demons.

+---

+#### Flamesteel

+_Recharge 16+:_ The scales of this armor have a flame motif.
+When an enemy fails to disengage from you, make a basic melee attack against it that deals fire damage.
+If that attack misses, this power recharges.

+**Quirk:** Pyromaniac.

+---